stared/thinking-in-tensors-writing-in-pytorch/README.md

 > “Scientists start out doing work that's perfect, in the sense that they're just trying to reproduce work someone else has already done for them.
 Eventually, they get to the point where they can do original work.
 Whereas hackers, from the start, are doing original work; it's just very bad.
 So hackers start original, and get good, and scientists start good, and get original.” - Paul Graham in [Hackers and Painters](http://www.paulgraham.com/hp.html)

+## Supporters

+This project supported by: [Jacek Migdał](http://jacek.migdal.pl/), [Marek Cichy](https://medium.com/@marekkcichy/).
+[Join the sponsors - show your ❤️ and support](https://github.com/sponsors/stared)!
+It will give me time and energy to work on this project!

+This project benefited from [University of Silesia in Katowice](http://english.us.edu.pl/) course, which they let me to open source.

 ## What's that?

 Mathematical concepts behind deep learning using PyTorch 1.0.